-Sepsis is more commonly referred to as blood poisoning and is the immune system’s overreaction to an injury or infection.
-If not treated, sepsis can be fatal due to multiple organ failure.
+Sepsis is the same as blood poisoning.
+It’s the immune system’s overreaction to an injury or infection.
+Without treatment, sepsis can be fatal due to multiple organ failure.

 Shane Og’s condition appeared to be improving so they took him home, but again faced a distressing and restless night during which Shane Og began vomiting.
-The following morning Acacia found it difficult to wake him; he was shivering with a temperature of 39 and appeared to be ‘lifeless and pale’ with mottled skin.
+The following morning brings struggles to wake him.
+He was shivering with a temperature of 39, appearing to be ‘lifeless and pale’ with mottled skin.
 Acacia managed to get an emergency appointment with a doctor that afternoon, and by that time his were blue.

 Acacia recalls: ‘The doctor took one look at him and she said he was about to fit there’s something not right he needs an ambulance, she put an oxygen mask on him and monitored him until the ambulance arrived.’

 Shane Og was taken to hospital by emergency ambulance but once they had arrived Acacia was again dissatisfied with the care he received.
 Though the staff declared his vitals to be fine and that as his throat was slightly red, it was possible tonsillitis.
 They prescribed antibiotics and to continue with Calpol and Nurofen every 3 hours.
-Although Acacia told them that she had been doing this for 3 days and it had not brought his temperature down, the medical professionals said the antibiotics would help.
+Acacia insists she told them that she’d been doing this for 3 days with no success in bringing his temperature down.
+Nevertheless, the medical professionals said the antibiotics would help.

 If you have been affected by this story or would like to discuss a medical negligence issue that has affected you or your family, then it is in your best interest to get in contact with us at The Medical Negligence Experts where we can discuss your issue and help you make a claim.